monica-muley/Macbook_product_customiser/README.md

 # ProductCustomiserApplication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.
+The base price of this product is ₹2,39,900.
+The product has a set of components like Processor, Memory, Graphics and Storage.
+Product price is getting updated as per the varient selection.
 This is single page responsive design application.
 It has EMI calculator which calculate EMI with 13% interest rate per annum over the span of 1 year along with the total price.

 Used technologies for to develop this project: